wilson-calixto/crud-angular/README.md

 # crud-angular
-Exemplo básico de crud usando angular e node-js
+Basic crud example using angular and node-js